lubranoa/CS362-Portfolio-Project/README.md

   5) Runs the test suite named `tests.py`.

 The main goal of this CI workflow is to protect the main branch of the repository from errant or broken code.
 It accomplishes this in multiple ways:
-  - Checks the code for issues with both the linter and test suite.
-The code must be fixed before creating a pull request.
+  - Checks the code for syntax issues and errors.
+Any issues with the code must be fixed before creating a pull request.
   - Requires a pull request before merging a branch to the main branch.
   - Requires at least one approval from a repo collaborator.
   - Does not allow bypassing of the above settings.

+If curious, the main repo's workflow history can be found in its [Actions tab][repo-actions-url].

+#### Function Development

+The project specifications stated that the function `conv_endian` must convert integers to a hexadecimal number split into two-character bytes in either little or big endian byte orders, depending on what was specified when calling the function.
+My approach to solving this problem was to develop it using Test Driven Development (TDD).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Skills Applied -->
 ## Skills Applied

-#### Skill 1:
-  - description
+  - skill 1
-#### Skill 2:
-  - description
+  - skill 2

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Contact -->
 ## Contact

 Alexander Lubrano - [lubrano.alexander@gmail.com][email] - [LinkedIn][linkedin-url]

 Project Link: [https://github.com/lubranoa/CS362-Portfolio-Project][repo-url]